cgruver/code-assistant-sandbox/cajun-navy.md

 I am doing this re-write for my own education.
 If you want to come along on the journey, we're going to use the principles of Domain Driven Design to create an application that is deployed across three "regions" for maximum resiliency.

-Along the way, we'll be using OpenShift as our cloud platform, Cassandra for persistence, Kafka for eventing, and the Quarkus Java framework for coding.
+We'll be using OpenShift as our cloud platform and the Quarkus Java framework for coding.

 But, first things first.
 Let's talk about our Domains and establish a common domain vocabulary.

 We're going to establish our high level domain vocabulary through an interview style conversation, with questions which result in answers that define a vocabulary word for our Domains.

+This application is implementing a fictional system based on the coordination of rescue operations loosely termed the Cajun Navy: [https://en.wikipedia.org/wiki/Cajun_Navy](https://en.wikipedia.org/wiki/Cajun_Navy).
+It's origins go back to Hurricane Katrina in 2005.

+The scenario is that a flood disaster of some sort has occurred and volunteer resources with boats are needed to carry out immediate rescue operations.

 ## Defining our Domain Vocabulary

 Why are we here?
 Because a Disaster has occurred, and people need to be rescued.

-This application is implementing a fictional system based on the coordination of rescue operations loosely termed the Cajun Navy: [https://en.wikipedia.org/wiki/Cajun_Navy](https://en.wikipedia.org/wiki/Cajun_Navy).
-It's origins go back to Hurricane Katrina in 2005.

-The scenario is that a flood disaster of some sort has occurred and volunteer resources with boats are needed to carry out immediate rescue operations.

 __Question__: What is a disaster?